-Running a business isn’t always easy or fun.
+Running a business isn’t always easy.
 There are times when keeping your company in the black is a real challenge.
-However, no matter what the obstacle a business owner faces, there are some responsibilities that should never be overlooked – like payroll.
+However, no matter what the obstacle a business owner faces, there are some things that should never be overlooked – like payroll.

 Paying your employees is must, no matter the situation.
-Unpaid employees aren’t happy employees, and it’s well within their rights to file a state wage claim against you, Intuit pointed out.
+Unpaid employees aren’t happy employees, and it’s well within their rights to file a state wage claim against you if they aren’t paid.
 Plus, when employees don’t receive what they’ve earned, it shouldn’t come as a surprise when they begin seeking work elsewhere.

 Payroll loans offer business owners a way to pay their employees what they deserve when there isn’t enough cash on hand to do so.
 Here are three situations were a payroll loan could be incredibly helpful: